 Secrets and Fly Apps

-Secrets allow sensitive values, such as credentials, to be passed securely to your Fly applications.
-A secret has a name and a value and can be set for a specific application.
-The secret is then encrypted and stored in a value.
-When the application is run, these secrets are made available as environment variables to the running application.
+Secrets allow sensitive values, such as credentials, to be passed securely to your Fly App.
+The secret is encrypted and stored in a vault.
+An app’s secrets are available as environment variables on every Machine belonging to that Fly App, whether the Machine is part of Fly Launch (deployed with fly deploy) or not.

-You can specify secrets for your application using the flyctl secrets
+Specify secrets for your Fly App using the fly secrets command.

 Architecture

-When we launch a VM for your application, we issue the host it runs on a temporary auth token it can use to decrypt your app secrets.
-The Fly.io agent on the host uses this token to decrypt your app secrets and inject them into your VM as environment variables at boot time.
-When you de-provision your VM, the host environment no longer has access to your app secrets.
+When we launch a Machine for your app, we issue a temporary auth token to the host it runs on.
+The Fly.io agent on the host uses this token to decrypt your app secrets and inject them into your Machine as environment variables at boot time.
+When you destroy your Machines, the host environment no longer has access to your app secrets.

 NAME | DIGEST | DATE